Skip to content

 External-provider config surface is a scoped follow-up

 StorageProviderConfig has fixed, typed per-method sub-models, so an out-of-tree azure provider has nowhere to read its structured config yet.
 The seam for built-in methods lands first; a generic passthrough sub-config for external providers is a captured follow-up (Decision D3), not built speculatively.
 Until it lands, an external provider reads its own config from the environment or its own file.
-One live gap: StorageProviderConfig.uri_format (read by GeneratedContentFactory._build_storage_key on every content store) is only defined for the four built-in methods and raises StorageConfigError for any other token — so an external provider selects and boots cleanly but a generated-content store through it fails until D3 gives external methods a uri_format.
+One live gap: StorageProviderConfig.uri_format (read by GeneratedContentFactory._build_storage_key on every content store, where it renders the FILENAME only — its placeholders are {hash} and {extension}, while the prefix {storage_scope}/generated/ is composed in code so a config cannot omit it) is only defined for the four built-in methods and raises StorageConfigError for any other token — so an external provider selects and boots cleanly but a generated-content store through it fails until D3 gives external methods a uri_format.
 External providers are therefore usable today for their own direct storage API, not yet as the backing store for generated content.

 Fail-loud guarantees